Jimbo5793/HTML-Module/README.md

 - LEARN HOW TO SUMMON DEMON TO HELP WITH CODE.
 Prepared to offer soul to stack overflow gods for some support.

-- How to implement canvas for clusterization
+- How to explain code for clusterization.
+It was "borrowed" from numerous sources.

 To do: